libonomy/aphelion-staking/tools/tm-monitor/README.md

 ## Usage

 ```
-Tendermint monitor watches over one or more Tendermint core
+Aphelion monitor watches over one or more Aphelion core
 applications, collecting and providing various statistics to the user.

 Usage: